LispCookbook/cl-cookbook/files.md

 you just want to open an existing file for reading.<a name="strings">

+### Reading files

-### Reading a file into a string or a list of lines
+#### Reading a file into a string or a list of lines

 It's quite common to need to access the contents of a file in string form, or to get a list of lines.

-[uiop](https://github.com/fare/asdf/blob/master/uiop/stream.lisp#L445) is included in ASDF (there is no extra library to install or system to load) and has the following functions:
+uiop is included in ASDF (there is no extra library to install or system to load) and has the following functions: